bcabanes/ionic-cordova-plugins-demo/README.md

 ### Setup Ionic with device

 #### Android
-To run & debug your application easily on Android devices, you have to have install the Android SDK.
-The `android-sdk` could be easily installed with brew, but not android-platform-tools (which is the tricky part).
+To run & debug your application easily on Android devices, you have to install the Android SDK.
+The `android-sdk` package could be easily installed with brew, but not `android-platform-tools` (which is the tricky part).

 First make sure you have your brew list updated, then install the `android-sdk` package.